MarioCSan/NpxCard/README.md

 ## Description

-Welcome to the repository for `mariocsan`! 🚀
+Welcome to the repository for `npx mariocsan`! 🚀
+Note: the content of the NPX card is in spanish, my mother language.
+Im working in add multilanguage support.
+Stay tuned

 This repository houses the source code for a unique NPX card that provides a quick and command-line accessible introduction to the owner of this repository.
 The NPX card is a creative way to share information about the individual, including their name, role, and links to social media or notable projects.